Determinants of incidence and Hessian matrices arising from the vector space lattice: The determinant of the incidence matrix between and

 \end{disc}

-\begin{disc} The result in Theorem \ref{main1} $($c$)$ recovers the non-vanishing of one of the determinants involved in the definition of the combinatorial strong Lefschetz property given in the Introduction.
+\begin{disc} The result in Theorem \ref{main1} $($c$)$ recovers the non-vanishing of one of the determinants involved in the definition of the strong Lefschetz property for ranked posets given in the Introduction.
 We recall that the vector space lattice has been proven to have the strong Lefschetz property in \cite{Ka}. \end{disc}

 \begin{ex} The determinant computations below were obtained directly using Mathematica \cite{refMat}, independent of Theorem~\ref{main1} for $q=2, 3, 5$.

 $

 $ \quad $